jim-keefe/image-creation-packer/README.md

 ## Summary

 This repository has proof of concept code for creating vm images on Hyper-V for Windows Server 2022.
-See the sample output below.
+See the sample output below for successful results.

 ## Requirements

 * The Hyper-V service with Windows 10/11.
 * Packer from Hashicorp installed on Windows.
 * The Hyper-V extension for Packer.
-* A url to the Windows Server 2022 ISO (a UNC path works too)
+* A URL to the Windows Server 2022 ISO (a UNC path works too)
 * DHCP is required to get an IP and TCP connectivity.
-  * Alternately a static IP could be used by configuring the autounattend.xml.
+  * Alternately a static IP could be used by configuring the NIC with a script in the autounattend.xml.
 * The Packer host needs WinRM connectivity on port 5986 to reach the target VM for the imaging process.

 ## Usage